NataliaVelasquez18/Pewlett_Hackard/README.md

 ### Installing

 Visit the PostgresSQL [download website](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - The web framework used to initiate your download.
 Be sure to choose the correct download option for your operating system.
-Both Postgres and pgAdmin are downloaded together as a package, so the following installation instructions will cover both.

-Be sure to Not select the latest Postgres version to install.
-We're installing a previous version to the latest because it is a stable release, meaning that it has been tested and debugged as much as possible and will not generate many errors.
+Both Postgres and pgAdmin are downloaded together as a package.
+Be sure to Not select the latest Postgres version, we're installing a previous version to the latest because it is a more stable release.
 During installation, you'll need to create a password.
 Be sure to record it, as you'll use it to access your SQL database.

-An InstallBuilder window will show the components selected for installation.
-Be sure to uncheck Stack Builder's box.
-Stack Builder is used to install Postgres add-ons, but we won't need it for our project.

 To confirm your installation, start pgAdmin (a new browser window will launch) and double-click to connect to the default server and enter your password.

 ## Identifying Data Relationships